-- 2.1.1 The programme of study leading to the award of the BSc (T&LM) Hons Degree consists of eight academic semesters (designated as Semester 1 to Semester 8) and three terms (designated as Term A to Term C), offered over four academic years. - 2.1.2 Prior to the commencement of the programme of study, a pre-academic term is incorporated to prepare the students for more effective learning in the academic programme. - 2.1.3 Normal duration of academic teaching in a semester is 15 weeks, that in a term is 10 to 12 weeks and duration of industrial placement is 24 weeks.
+- 2.1.1 The programme of study leading to the award of the BSc Eng Hons degree consists of eight academic semesters (designated as Semester 1 to Semester 8) and three terms (designated as Term A to Term C), offered over four academic years. - 2.1.2 Prior to the commencement of the programme of study, a pre-academic term is incorporated to prepare the students for more effective learning in the academic programme. - 2.1.3 Normal duration of academic teaching in a semester is 15 weeks, that in a term is 10 to 12 weeks and duration of industrial placement is 24 weeks.
 The balance period is for examinations and vacations. - 2.1.4 Modules are categorized into four levels of academic progression (1 to 4). - 2.1.5 Pre-requisites for a module can only be from a lower level of academic progression.
-However, co-requisites from the same level may be allowed provided that the relevant module(s) is/are being offered to all relevant students. - 2.1.6 The programme of study comprises of the following components: - (i) Common programme extending over the first six semesters (Semester 1 to Semester 6) and two terms (Term A and Term B), - (ii) An industrial placement within the common programme, - (iii) Specialized areas of study, with the option of a minor, extending over the next two semesters (Semester 7 to Semester 8) and a term (Term C),

-(iv) Any other work; camp, training modules or projects that may be specified for the programme.
+However, co-requisites from the same level may be allowed provided that the relevant module(s) is/are being offered to all relevant students. - 2.1.6 The programme of study comprises of the following components: - (i) Basic Engineering programme extending over Semester 1, - (ii) A specialization programme extending over the next seven semesters (Semester 2 to Semester 8) and three terms (Term A to Term C) - (iii) An industrial placement within the specialization programme, - (iv) Any other work; camp, training modules or projects that may be specified for a given field of specialization.